 Yes, and that’s a result of my television days when I did exactly the same.
 I remember when I was working for television, one of the films I made was a documentary about the Victoria bus station.
 I remember my first trip to Brussels to do a documentary about the World Exhibition in 1958.
 I enjoyed making these documentaries very much.
 When I started at the BBC, I got in because of a documentary I had made about Hyde Park, “Sunday in the Park” it was called.
 It had the makings of something which attracted the attention of someone at the BBC who was in a good position.
-He gave me the break and nurtured me along very well.
+He gave me a break and nurtured me along very well.
 That’s what started it.

 Ever since your first film, you have been able to perform on the highest level of your profession.
-You stayed there ever since, which is amazing.
+You have stayed there ever since, which is amazing.

 You think so?
-It was a struggle to get there for some years, commercials, documentaries, second unit, everything – you name it.
+It was a struggle to get there for some years, commercials, documentaries, second unit, everything—you name it.
 Every time you’re out there to make a film, you’re wondering if it’s going to work.
 I’ve never felt one stayed all the time in a saleable position.
 I think it’s quite wrong to think that.
 You gotta challenge yourself every time.
-I like making films but I hate the business.
+I like making films, but I hate the business.
 I absolutely despise the people I have to deal with most of the time.

 You are very modest about your own achievements, aren’t you?

 No, I’m very pleased with some of my films, but I’m also very critical of what I’ve done.
 Some things I like very much, some things I don’t.